-Most Homebuyers opt for a valuation and Survey together.
-This report is the RICS LEVEL 2 Homebuyers Survey with a valuation.
-A structural survey should be considered if the property is very old or unconventional in build.
-This is known as the RICS LEVEL 3 Building Survey – we currently do not offer this, but we can recommend another local Surveyor to conduct this if required; please get in touch with us for further information.
+A Building survey should be considered if the property is very old or unconventional in build.
+This is known as the RICS LEVEL 3 Building Survey – it is a very comprehensive detailed breakdown of the fabric and all the defects.
+Please get in touch with us for further information.

 What is a RICS LEVEL 1 Condition Survey?

 The RICS Condition Report describes the property's condition and identifies any risks and potential legal issues.
 It also highlights any urgent defects.
 It is most suitable for new-builds or conventional homes in good condition.
 No advice or valuation is provided.

 The RICS Condition Report is a basic 'traffic light' survey; costs vary depending on the location and value of the property.

 What is a RICS LEVEL 2 Homebuyers Survey?